JonathanWoollett-Light/test-cpuid/README.md

 fully form `RawCpuid`.

-`Cpuid` could be brought up to date to cover the full AMD and Intel specifications for cpuid, this while functionally the best approach is considerable work and would require updating to ensure it matches the most recent specifications such that Firecracker doesn't become incompatible (or rather in this case non-fully compatible) with new hardware.
+`Cpuid` could be brought up to date to cover the full AMD and Intel specifications for cpuid, this while functionally the best approach is a lot of work and would require updating to ensure it matches the most recent specifications such that Firecracker doesn't become incompatible (or rather in this case non-fully compatible) with new hardware.
 Without this, we will always need to set the cpuid in the vm by combining our given template with the result of `GET_SUPPORTED_CPUID`.